prototypefund/util/README.md

 ## Data packaging

-Create assets for Android app and copy them to project:
+Create assets for Android app and copy them to the app repository:

     ./scripts/create-database.sh
     ./scripts/create-mapfile.sh